 These tips are in no particular order.
 Each one is important in its own way.
 I follow each of these tips with my own dogs.
 I hope that they help you as much as they have helped me!

 - a better relationship between you and your dog

 - a strong training foundation

-- a clear and consistent relationship
+- clear and consistent communication

 - an understanding of your dog